 First Team Interview

 In this interview, you will typically meet with the hiring lead as well as one person from the team with a similar role we are hiring.
-This interview is ideally held onsite at our Grantbook office, but we are also able to facilitate a remote video conference.
+This interview is typically held remotely via Zoom.

 During this conversation, some other things we would be looking to explore are: